nethma-dewmini/fidenz-weather-app-assignment-nethma/README.md

 cd client
 npm run dev
 ```
-The frontend will run on `http://localhost:5173` or `http://localhost:5174`
+The frontend will run on `http://localhost:5173`

 ### 3. Access the Application
 1. Open `http://localhost:5173` in your browser